With Labor Day behind us, I’m setting my sights on cozy comfort foods like this ultra Creamy Baked Mac and Cheese.

 - Try gruyere for a subtle nutty, sweet flavor.

 - If you’re looking to add some heat, try Hatch Chile, Chipotle, or Pepper Jack cheese.
+You can even use this Buffalo Chicken Mac and Cheese as a base!

 - Monterey Jack has a very mild flavor, but is a great melting cheese.
 Try it if you’re looking for an ultra smooth, buttery flavor.